 Recommended by literary agents: Sandra Watt, Toni Lopopolo, Julie Popkin, Judy Semler, Ken Atchity (AEI)

 I am one of the honorable and hardworking freelance editors called "book doctors" (I will get to those book doctors who might not be quite so honorable in a bit).
-I have been a book doctor for 16 years, and have edited approximately 175 books, mostly first novels.
+I have been a book doctor for two decades, and have edited nearly 400 books, mostly first novels.
 Some of my clients have subsequently sold their books to major publishers, including St. Martins Press, Knopf, Harper-Collins, and Berkley-Putnam; two have gotten movie options.
 I am going to explain what a book doctor is, what we do, why you might want to use one, how to find and work with a competent one, and how to avoid being ripped-off.

 WHAT IS A BOOK DOCTOR?